nexmo-community/android-push-uploader/README.md

-# iOS Push Notification Certificate Uploader
+# android Push Notification Certificate Uploader

 <img src="https://developer.nexmo.com/assets/images/Vonage_Nexmo.svg" height="48px" alt="Nexmo is now known as Vonage" />

 This project is an online alternative for uploading your push certificates to Vonage.
-You can learn more about it in the [push notifications guide](https://developer.nexmo.com/client-sdk/setup/set-up-push-notifications/ios#upload-your-certificate).
+You can learn more about it in the [push notifications guide](https://developer.nexmo.com/client-sdk/setup/set-up-push-notifications/android#upload-your-certificate).

 ## Welcome to Vonage